Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 $metavar = meta::for_reference($ref);
 ```

 Given a reference to a package variable or subroutine, returns a meta-object instance to represent it.
-If `$varref` is not a SCALAR, ARRAY, HASH or CODE reference, an exception is thrown.
+If `$varref` is not a GLOB, SCALAR, ARRAY, HASH or CODE reference, an exception is thrown.

 Anonymous subroutines should be supported; at least in order to obtain a meta-object to represent them so that methods like `set_subname` can be called on them.